The concern with identity theft and the protection of personal information is always growing.

 Companies are collecting more and more detailed information on their customers, clients, and employees—and hackers are finding easier and easier ways to get that information from them.

 How much information can someone find out about you?
 It’s a great question.

 If you do a quick Google search on your name (or the name and/or email you use on any social media account), what do you find?
 Try it now.

-I bet you find all your social media accounts; where you’ve lived, and the phone numbers you’ve used; websites and forums that you have participated in; organizations and companies you’ve worked for.
-This is all from one simple search.
-The less you’ve been concerned about who has your information, the more you’ll find.
+Your search results probably contained all of your social media accounts, where you’ve lived and the phone numbers you’ve used, websites and forums you have participated in, and organizations and companies you’ve worked for.

 Personally Identifiable Information is anything that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
-There’s a lot of things that could be added to this list, but the government and most companies identify these items as PII:
+There are many things that could be added to this list, but the government and most companies identify these basic items as PII:

 - Full name (if it’s not a common name i.e. John Smith)